sandervandevelde/MQTTBrokerPrivatePreview/Scenario4_Route MQTT data through Event Grid subscription/README.md

 # Scenario 4 – Route MQTT data through Event Grid subscription
-This scenario showcases how to configure routing to send filtered messages from the MQTT Broker to an  Event Hub instance.
-Consider a use case where one needs to identify the location of vehicles, and want to route the vehicles’ location data from each area to a separate event hub instance.
+This scenario showcases how to configure routing to send filtered messages from the MQTT Broker to an [Azure storage queue](https://learn.microsoft.com/en-us/azure/storage/queues/storage-quickstart-queues-portal).
+Consider a use case where one needs to identify the location of vehicles, and want to route the vehicles’ location data from each area to a separate storage queue.

 ## Scenario: